cetz-package/cetz/manual.typ

 Defines a point relative to a named element using anchors, see @anchors.

 #doc-style.show-parameter-block("name", "string", [The name of the element that you wish to use to specify a coordinate.], show-default: false)
-#doc-style.show-parameter-block("anchor", ("number", "angle", "string"), [An anchor of the element.
-If one is not given a default anchor will be used.
-On most elements this is `center` but it can be different.])
+#doc-style.show-parameter-block("anchor", ("number", "angle", "string", "ratio", "none"), [The anchor of the element.
+Strings are named anchors, angles are border anchors and numbers and ratios are path anchors.
+If not given the default anchor will be used, on most elements this is `center` but it can be different.])

 You can also use implicit syntax of a dot separated string in the form `"name.anchor"` for named anchors.